How to change your Mac’s security preferences (with screenshots)

-Be aware that changing security preferences comes with a risk attached and that you should understand the consequences of what you’re doing before you do it.
+Be aware that changing security preferences comes with a risk attached and you should understand the consequences of what you’re doing before you do it.
 Here’s how to change security settings on a Mac.

 How to change security preferences on a Mac for unidentified developers

 In previous versions of macOS and Mac OS X, it was possible to change security preferences to allow third-party apps from developers who weren’t “identified.”
-However, in recent versions, there are only two options: install apps only from the App Store, or install apps from the App Store and identified developers.
+However, in recent versions, there are only two options: either install apps only from the App Store or install apps from the App Store and identified developers.